Summer is not the best time of year for taking photographs. And summer landscape photography can be even more challenging.

 The light may be strong during the summer, but it’s also unpleasant.
-There is always haze and there’s not much colour contrast.
+There is always haze and there’s not much color contrast.
 The shadows are also very hard and unmanageable.

-Even the vegetation is always an intense green colour.
+Even the vegetation is always an intense green color.
 While this might look beautiful, it doesn’t always translate well to photographs.

 And when the vegetation is not lush and green, it’s usually burnt by the powerful solar rays.
-This will make it take on a bad yellow colour closer to straws than lush landscapes.
+This will make it take on a bad yellow color closer to straws than lush landscapes.

 But you can use a polarising filter to combat some of these issues.